gauravmalhot/wranglingdataflow/FAQ/faq.md

    2. Sink dataset should only refer to key auth based linked service.
    3. Staging linked service should only be key auth based.
    4. Wrangling dataflow activity must have a staging linked service referenced.
-   5. Wrangling data flow is currently not supported in GIT mode.

 3. What is the difference between Mapping and Wrangling Data Flow?